 Hosts Gene & Julie Gates

 In addition to radio, Gene & Julie network other crazy romantic couples who decided to work together with their Working Couple Network.
 They are relationship experts and do TV appearances, write magazine articles and give convention workshops about relationship topics.
 They are former restaurateurs who still have a tremendous passion for the industry.
 And they are obsessed with other cultures and travel.
 Their favorite places to travel have included U.S. Presidential Libraries and World Heritage Sites like Stonehenge, Chichen Itza, Giza, Luxor and Chaco Canyon.
-They have a spoiled Havanese named Reggie and you’ll spot him riding everywhere with Julie in their Honda minivan.
+They have a six-year-old Havanese dog named Reggie, and you’ll spot him riding everywhere with Julie in their Honda minivan.

 Producer Casey Tate